 Pathology

-- Associated with serotypes D-K of Chlamydia trachomatis
+- Associated with serotypes D-K of Chlamydia trachomatis.

-Immunotypes L1, L2, L3 cause Lymphogranuloma Venereum
+Serotypes L1, L2, L3 cause Lymphogranuloma Venereum.

 Diagnostics